ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 ideally) forged response, as desired by the DNS server.

 If the query contained the SDE EDNS option ({{client-request}}), and the DNS server returns an EDE code of "Blocked", "Filtered", "Censored", or "Blocked by Upstream DNS Server", the DNS server SHOULD include additional detail in the EXTRA-TEXT field encoded as structured and machine-readable data in accordance with the present specification, unless configured otherwise.
-If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), the server SHOULD first attempt to reduce the response size by omitting the "j" and "o" fields before omitting the EXTRA-TEXT entirely.
+If including the additional detail would cause the response to exceed the EDNS0 size {{?RFC9715}} (and thus setting TC=1), the server MUST first attempt to reduce the response size by omitting the "j" and "o" fields before omitting the EXTRA-TEXT entirely.
 In deployments using DoT, DoH, or DoQ, transport size limitations are unlikely to necessitate omission of structured data in the EXTRA-TEXT field.

 If the SDE option OPTION-DATA is non-empty and the server intends to populate the "j" or "o" fields, the server MUST perform
 {{!RFC4647}} lookup matching against the language entries in the order they appear, selecting the first entry for which localised text is available.
-If a match is found, the server SHOULD populate the "j" and "o" fields in the matched language; either field MAY be omitted if the server has no value to convey for it.
+If a match is found, the server SHOULD populate the "j" and "o" fields in the matched language so that the end user can read the human-readable message in their preferred language;
+either field MAY be omitted if the server has no value to convey for it.
 If either field is present, the server MUST set the "l" field to the matched language tag.
 If no match is found, the server MUST fall back to its default language.
 A failure to match a preferred language MUST NOT prevent